w3c/guide/process/adv-notice.md

 [Section 4.2 of the Process Document](https://www.w3.org/policies/process/drafts/#charter-development) describes activities during the refinement phase, and in particular the role of the Charter Facilitator to seek consensus and how and when any Formal Objections are handled.

-**Note**: Advance notice is not an indication that work *will* necessarily progress to formal Advisory Committee review.
+**Note**: Advance notice is not an indication that work *will* necessarily progress to Advisory Committee review.